typex1/AWS-GenAI-Foundations-slides/README.md

-# AWS GenAI Foundations - slides content
+# AWS GenAI Foundations - slides and video content

 To enable a faster access, I have compiled the PDF slides of the official AWS workshop here (see parts 1 to 7 in above list).